stencila/website/chunks-n-funcs/post.md

 ```

 As in Beaker Notebooks, there is no need to do any explicit data conversion.
 But in addition, by moving the declaration of the variable out of the code chunk, the document is able to "know" the dependency between chunks.
-It knows that if I refresh the first execute directive, or change it's SQL code, that the second execute directive in R will also have to be refreshed.
+It knows that if I refresh the first execute directive, or change its SQL code, that the second execute directive in R will also have to be refreshed.

 What about user interactivity?
 We include that idea by using the HTML `input` tag to define a document variable.
 When a user changes the input (e.g. entering a new number, or sliding a slider), the document variable is changed, which in turn triggers any execute directive that depend upon that variable.
 In this example, the document variable `breaks` is declared as a number.
-When it's value is changed, the R chunk generates a new histogram having the desired number of breaks:
+When its value is changed, the R chunk generates a new histogram having the desired number of breaks:

 ```html
 <input name="breaks" type="number">